visual-framework/vf-core/README.md

 Where's version 1.X, you ask?
 That's the [EMBL-EBI Visual Framework](https://github.com/ebiwd/EBI-Framework) from where this concept [originated, and evolved](https://blogs.embl.org/communications/2018/09/12/faster-scientific-websites-through-reusability/).

+### Versioning of patterns

+Pattern versions follow the major releases for compatibility.
+That is:

+- All patterns for `v2.0` should be comptabile with eachother;
+- It is not intended to use a `vf-pattern:2.1.x` pattern with `vf-core:2.0.x`; and
+- Minor versions of packages should generally be inter-compatible to use `vf-pattern-a:2.0.12` with `vf-pattern-b:2.0.2`

 ### Test releases
 Testing releases will be identified in their tag, a la: `v2.0-alpha.1`, where `-alpha.1` is the tag. `-alpha`, `-beta` and `-rc` are tag suffixes.